vfarcic/devops26/manuscript/02-intro.md

 However, using an existing Kubernetes cluster is risky.
 Does it have everything we need?
 Does it comply with standards, or did you tweak it to meet your corporate restrictions?
 Did you choose to remove StorageClass because all your applications are stateless?
 Were you forced by your security department to restrict communication between Namespaces?
 Is the Kubernetes version too old?
 We can answer those and many other questions by running compliance tests.

-However, before we proceed, we'll verify whether the cluster we're hoping to use meets the requirements.
+Before we proceed, we'll verify whether the cluster we're hoping to use meets the requirements.
 Fortunately, `jx` has a command that can help us.
 We can run compliance tests and check whether there is anything "suspicious" in the results.
 Among many other things, `jx` has its own implementation of the [sonobuoy](https://github.com/heptio/sonobuoy) SDK.

 So, what is sonobuoy?
 It is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests in an accessible and non-destructive manner.